April 5, 2018 Roberto Puzzanghera 18 comments

 make: not found

-I think that you should install a C compiler.
+I think that you should install autotools.
 Please refer to your distribution's documentation for the purpose

 Reply | Permalink